TencentMediaLab/GME/GME Developer Manual/Unity Developer Manual/Unity SDK Developer Manual_intl.md

 ```

-### Obtain the audio type of the user's room
+### Callback for changing the audio type of the user's room
-This API is used to obtain the audio type of the user's room.
-The returned value is the audio type of the room.
-Returned value of 0 means error happens.
-The audio type definition be found in the API EnterRoom.
+Callback is executed after a user changes the audio type, and the delegate function is used to pass the message.

 | Returned Parameter | Description |
 | ------------- |:-------------:|